echen/dirichlet-process/README.md

 [![Polya Urn Model, Alpha = 50](http://dl.dropbox.com/u/10506/blog/dirichlet-process/polya_alpha_50.png)](http://dl.dropbox.com/u/10506/blog/dirichlet-process/polya_alpha_50.png)

 Each run of the Polya Urn Model produces a slighly different distribution, though each is "centered" in some fashion around the standard Gaussian I used as base.
-In other words, the Polya Urn Model gives us a **distribution over distributions** -- and so we finally get to the Dirichlet Process.
+In other words, the Polya Urn Model gives us a **distribution over distributions** (we get a distribution of ball colors, and this distribution of colors changes each time) -- and so we finally get to the Dirichlet Process.

 Formally, given a base distribution $G_0$ and a dispersion parameter $\alpha$, a sample from the Dirichlet Process $DP(G_0, \alpha)$ is a distribution $G \sim DP(G_0, \alpha)$.
 This sample $G$ can be thought of as a distribution of colors in a single simulation of the Polya Urn Model; sampling from $G$ gives us the balls in the urn.